• Skip to primary navigation

 Portable solar panels are our last alternative for this discussion.
 If you can’t make changes at your house with your appliances, energy consumption, or ways of living, then consider using portable solar panels.

-These are cheaper than a full-scale solar retrofit on your home since they are much smaller in terms of electricity output but they can make a big difference in your daily lifestyle.
-It’s also a great way to test the waters on how a solar panel operates.
+These are cheaper than a full-scale solar retrofit on your home since they are much smaller in electricity output, but they can make a big difference in your daily lifestyle.
+It’s also a great way to test how a solar panel operates.

 These products can start as small as a battery that keeps phones and laptops fueled, your glasses iced, or the food cold.
-Their battery backup system works as a great way to ensure the battery runs continuously.
+Their battery backup system is a great way to ensure the battery runs continuously.

 See Related: Best Environmental Justice Books